mcornick/clilol/docs/clilol_purl_create.md

   -h, --help          help for create
   -l, --listed        Create as listed (default false) -n, --name string   Name of the PURL
-  -u, --url string    URL to redirect to
+  -a, --url string    URL to redirect to
 ```

 ### Options inherited from parent commands